Provable Filter for Real-world Graph Clustering: Methodology

 (1) If $r>\frac{1}{C}$, then $\mathbb{E}\left[\bar{S}^{(1)}-\bar{S}^{(2)}\right] > 0$, that is, $\mathbb{E}\left[\bar{S}^{(1)}\right]>\mathbb{E}\left[\bar{S}^{(2)}\right]$

 (2) If $r<\frac{1}{C}$, then $\mathbb{E}\left[\bar{S}^{(3)}- \bar{S}^{(4)}\right] < 0$, that is, $\mathbb{E}\left[\bar{S}^{(3)}\right]<\mathbb{E}\left[\bar{S}^{(4)}\right]$ \end{proof}

-Therefore, the clusters are more discriminative after applying a global filter to a homophilic graph, whereas they are more discriminative with a local filter on a heterophilic graph.
-Connected nodes of a homophilic graph are more possible from the same cluster, while the opposite is true for a heterophilic graph.
-Thus, a combination of global and local filters can make the clusters more distinguishable by reducing intra-cluster distance and increasing inter-cluster distance.
-This explains why the proposed adaptive GNN is more suitable for the real-world graph process.
+Therefore, the clusters are more discriminative after applying a global filter to a homophilic graph, whereas they are more discriminative when using a local filter on a heterophilic graph.
+Connected nodes of a homophilic graph are more likely to belong to the same cluster, whereas the opposite is true for a heterophilic graph.
+Thus, a combination of global and local filters can make the clusters more separable by reducing intra-cluster distance and increasing inter-cluster distance.
+This explains why the proposed adaptive GNN is more suitable for processing real-world graphs.